tychosoft/moderncli/FEATURES.md

 rust locking access and gives stronger guarantees about access safety while also associating the actual lock with the data being protected rather than as completely unrelated data structures.
-Sync also includes other kinds of thread synchronization objects such as semaphores and barriers.
+Sync also includes other kinds of thread synchronization objects such as semaphores, windows style events, golang style wait groups, and barriers.

 ## tasks.hpp